Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 ## Reload configuration

-As you know, IOptions<T> does not reload configurations.
+As you know, `IOptions<T>` does not reload configurations automatically.
 It just read once from `Data` and caches it for the entire lifetime of your application.
 You can use `IOptionsSnapshot<T>` which read configuration from `Data` in each HTTP Request.
-Even if we use IOptionsSnapshot<T> we know that `Data` is loaded once.
+Even if we use `IOptionsSnapshot<T>` we know that `Data` is loaded once.
 To reload `Data` we can use something called `IChangeToken`.
 Using `IChangeToken` we can **Watch** something is changed and in the change event of the `IChangeToken` we can call a callback (here we want to reload our `Data` from the database by just calling `Load` method again).

 So let's use `IChangeToken` in our provider.
 But first change IOptions<EmailServiceOptions> to IOptionsSnapshot<EmailServiceOptions>: